The last couple of years have been incredibly difficult for apprentices, employers and training providers.

 Focus on sectors where apprenticeships are available

-In the short term some companies in hard hit sectors may stop recruiting new staff.
-If you want to start an apprenticeship soon it’s best to focus on those sectors where new apprenticeships are available, such as IT & Digital, Accounting, Engineering and Social Care.
-However, if your main interest lies in one of the hard hit sectors a sensible back up plan could be to stay in education rather than risk unemployment.
+In the short term, some companies in hard hit sectors may stop recruiting new staff.
+If you want to start an apprenticeship soon, it’s best to focus on those sectors where new apprenticeships are available, such as IT & Digital, Accounting, Engineering and Social Care.
+However, if your main interest lies in one of the hard hit sectors, a sensible back up plan could be to stay in education rather than risk unemployment.

 Making an application

-If you are serious about securing an apprenticeship you need to keep yourself motivated.
+If you are serious about securing an apprenticeship, you need to keep yourself motivated.
 Check the live apprenticeship vacancies on the government website on a regular basis and keep applying for any vacancies that interest you.

 The government made £2 billion of funding available to pay the wages of a young person in the scheme for the first 25 hours of work each week.
-Roles in different types of businesses are available across England, Wales and Scotland.
+Roles in different types of businesses were available across England, Wales and Scotland.

 If you found a placement through the Kickstart Scheme, you might have just opened the door to a longterm role within the same company!